Yannick-M243/food-quick/README.md

 ## Description

-This is a program that generates invoices in text files from food orders.
-The invoice contains the customer, resaurant and meals details.
+This is a program that generates invoices in text files using a list of drivers text file, customer, resaurant and meals details.

 ## Purpose